MarufZak/study-logs/linux-command-line/README.md

 1. `set` - prints environment containing both env variables and shell variables.
 2. `printenv` - print only env variables.
 We can also print single environment variable value like this `printenv HOME`

+Some interesting variable is `PATH`.
+It's colon sepratad string.
+When executing some command, shell reads directories specified in `PATH` to find executable file.

+These variables are established by reading startup files.
+Startup files depend on shell type.
+There are 2 shell types:

+1. Login - appears when specifying username and password to login.
+In this case, shell reads `/etc/profile` as global startup file for all users, and reads: `~/.bash_profile`, if not found -> `~/.bash_login`, if not found -> `~/.profile`.
+Global startup files are usually configured to read `~/bashrc` too.
+2. Non-login - when shell is started after being logged in, appears typically when starting session in GUI.
+Reads `/etc/bash.bashrc` for global config script, and `~/.bashrc` for user's personal startup config script.